The Prospector EP50 (Black)

 The closure has a 15mm vertical side compression.
 The roll top can also be clipped together at the top (dry bag style) and the side compression clipped around the front of the bag to aid carrying snowshoes or maybe a huge packs of chips etc.

-Great for securing trekking poles, tent poles or drying your socks.
+Great for securing trekking poles, tent poles or drying your wet socks.
+The side elastic is adjusted using a Lineloc adjuster.

 Super stretchy and big enough to hold most smartphones, a day’s worth of snacks or a 700ml water bottle.
 The elastic is fixed and, owing to its clever design, does not need a tensioner.